raaoo/raaoo.github.io/index.md

 ## Introduction

-I'm an MA student in General Linguistics ([Master’s Programme in Linguistic Diversity and Digital Humanities] (https://www.helsinki.fi/en/admissions/degree-programmes/linguistic-diversity-and-digital-humanities-masters-programme){:target="_blank"}) at the University of Helsinki.
+I'm an MA student in General Linguistics in the [Master’s Programme in Linguistic Diversity and Digital Humanities](https://www.helsinki.fi/en/admissions/degree-programmes/linguistic-diversity-and-digital-humanities-masters-programme){:target="_blank"}) at the University of Helsinki.
 I hold a BA in General Linguistics with minors in Classics and European Union studies.

-My main study interests are _language and culture in contact, language change, historical and areal linguistics, typology, discourse analysis, and language and power_.
-I'm also interested in _intellectual history, linguistic minorities, and nation and identity building_.
+My main study interests are _language and culture in contact, language change, historical and areal linguistics_, and _typology_.
+I'm also interested in _discourse analysis, language and power, intellectual history, linguistic minorities,_ and _nation and identity building_, _methodology_ and _multidisciplinary approaches_.

-I’m currently writing my master’s thesis on the lexicalization patterns of perception verbs in the Circum-Baltic Area, combining my interests in areality, contact, and typology.
+At the moment I’m writing my master’s thesis on the lexicalization patterns of perception verbs in the Circum-Baltic Area, combining my interests in areality, contact, and typology.

-I'm currently working my dream job as a research assistant for [SpaceLaw](https://www.helsinki.fi/en/researchgroups/law-governance-and-space){:target="_blank"}.

 ## CV